 Project # Sites Recorded # Sites Possibly Affected % Loss Date of Data

 Jericho 40 7 17.5 2003

 Back River (George and Goose Lakes) 130 35 27 2013

 Bathurst Inlet Port and Road 71 26 37 2007

 High Lake 45 18 40 2006

-Hackett River 65 9 14
+Hackett River 65 9 14 -

 Izok Mine Project 40 20 50 2002

 Izok Corridor Project 150 50 34 2012

-Hope Bay Phase 2 254 48 19 2016

-Hope Bay Development 301 74 25 2016
+Hope Bay Madrid-Boston 258 51 19.7 2017

-TOTAL (with Hope Bay development) 842 212 25
+TOTAL (with Hope Bay Madrid-Boston to 2017) 799 216 27 -

-Total known Kitikmeot Sites 1742 212 12 2016
+Total known Kitikmeot Sites (with Hope Bay total known sites = 306) 1,744 216 12 2016

-The Hope Bay Phase 2 site total of 254 represents the number of recorded sites in the LSA, that is, those sites within 5 km of the project footprint, and the potentially affected sites total (48) is minus those already mitigated as part of the other Hope Bay developments.
+The Hope Bay Phase 2 site total of 258 represents the number of recorded sites in the LSA, that is, those sites within 5 km of the project footprint.
+The potentially affected sites total (51) is minus those already mitigated as part of the other Hope Bay developments.
 Those mitigated sites are included in the Hope Bay Development totals.

-The cumulative effects of the Project (Phase 2 and the complete Hope Bay Development), which combined with other projects and developments, have the potential to cumulatively interact in terms of reducing the number of sites in the region.
+The cumulative effects of the Project (Madrid-Boston and the complete Hope Bay Development), which combined with other projects and developments, have the potential to cumulatively interact in terms of reducing the number of sites in the region.
 It can be seen from Table 2.7-2 that the cumulative effect of these Projects in the Kitikmeot region on the recorded archaeological resource amounts to the potential loss of approximately 12% of the recorded sites.
-Given that archaeological surveys on these projects have typically been focused on potential areas of development, it is noteworthy that only one quarter of the sites recorded (842) on those projects may be affected.
+Given that archaeological surveys on these projects have typically been focused on potential areas of development, it is noteworthy that only one quarter (216) of the total number of sites recorded to 2016 (799) on those projects may be affected.
 This is likely partly because, as planning proceeds, locations for specific components are adjusted, but it is also undoubtedly due to a concerted effort to avoid archaeological sites.
+A positive effect also worth noting is that almost half of the archaeological sites known in the Kitikmeot to date were recorded by archaeological surveys related to these development projects.

-For the Hope Bay Phase 2, the effect on the total Kitikmeot site assemblage may be approximately 2.6% loss of the identified Kitikmeot archaeological sites, while the sites affected by the Hope Bay development may total 4.2% of the total recorded sites.
+For the Hope Bay Madrid-Boston project, the effect on the total Kitikmeot site inventory may range between 1.7% and 2.9% loss of the identified Kitikmeot archaeological sites (n=1744), while the sites affected by the Hope Bay development (n=80, which includes the 29 already mitigated sites) may total up to 4.6% of the total recorded sites.
 Because this is not a total loss, that is, the cultural information within these sites is preserved, the cumulative effect is considered not significant.
 Furthermore, there are undoubtedly numerous unrecorded sites throughout the Kitikmeot region; therefore, in reality, the percentage of the total archaeological resource in the Kitikmeot that may be affected by these projects is considerably less.